LiskHQ/lisk-docs/docs/building-on-lisk/use-oracle-data.md

 This page will explain how you can access real world / off-chain data using Oracles such as Redstone.

-RedStone is a data ecosystem that delivers frequently updated, reliable and diverse data for your dApp and smart contracts.
+RedStone is a data ecosystem that delivers frequently updated, reliable and diverse data for your dApp and smart contracts deployed on Lisk.

 :::info
-This guides uses the [Redstone Core model](https://docs.redstone.finance/docs/get-started/models/redstone-core).
+This guides uses the [Redstone Core model](https://docs.redstone.finance/docs/get-started/models/redstone-core) to fetch the data.

 For an overview about the different modules Redstone offers to receive oracle data, go [Oracles > Redstone](lisk-tools/oracles#redstone).
 :::